 Paul Schweikher (left) and Winston Elting (right) in 1946.

-He later studied at the Armour Institute of Techonology before again transferring to, and receiving a degree from, the Yale School of Architecture.
-He returned to Chicago after his schooling in 1930 and established a practice with Fred Keck and Philip Maher.
-He quickly rose to prominence, and his works were included in an exhibition at the Museum of Modern Art in 1933.
+He then studied at the Armour Institute of Techonology (later IIT) before transferring to, and receiving a Bachelor of Fine Arts degree, from Yale University in 1929.
+After studying in Europe on a Matcham Traveling Fellowship, he returned to Chicago in 1930 and worked with George Fred Keck and Philip Maher.
+He quickly rose to prominence, and his models and drawings were included in an exhibition at the Museum of Modern Art in 1933.
 His work was also exhibited at the Century of Progress International Exposition.
-Schweikher joined the practice of Lamb and Elting in 1934 (later renamed Schweikher and Elting).
+In 1935 he won a highly publicized GE design competition, giving him nationwide recognition.
+Schweikher establishd a practice with Theodore Lamb in 1934, joined by Winston Elting in 1938.

 In 1953, Schweikher was named chairman of the Yale School of Architecture.
-Five years later, he resigned from the university to take a position as head of the Carnegie School of Architecture in Pittsburgh.
-He retired in 1970 and moved to Sedona, Arizona, where he opened a small practice.
+Three years later, he resigned from the university to take a position as head of the Carnegie School of Architecture in Pittsburgh.
+He retired in 1968 and moved to Sedona, Arizona, where he continued to practice architecture and lived in a modern mountaintop home of his own design.
 Schweikher passed away in 1997.

 The Art Institute of Chicago has an oral history with Paul Schweikher available online as part of the Chicago Architects Oral History Project.